Webhooks API

 }

-}The secret is only returned on creation.
-Store it securely for signature verification.
+}The secret is only returned on creation and on rotate-secret.
+Store it securely — it is required to verify outbound delivery signatures.

 | Event | Description |